 - and the Coastal Amusement Complex.

-Some must-visits on Ba Deo Hill include the Zen Garden, indoor game zone The Mysterious Castle and in particular the Sun Wheel Halong, one of the tallest Ferris wheels of the world.
+Some must-visits on Ba Deo Hill include the Zen Garden, the indoor game zone.
+The Mysterious Castle and in particular the Sun Wheel Halong, one of the tallest Ferris wheels in the world.

 14. Visit a Floating Village